Independent assurance enhances credibility and trust in the sustainability information that companies disclose in their corporate reports.

-Building on work with members and the Assurance Working Group, we’re exploring next steps for strengthening process and outcomes of sustainability assurance.
-Assurance 2.0 will help companies generate value through robust internal controls and obtaining external assurance on their sustainability disclosures.
+Building on work with members and the Assurance Working Group, we’re strengthening the process and outcomes of sustainability assurance.
+Assurance 2.0 helps companies generate value through robust internal controls and obtaining external assurance on their sustainability disclosures.

 The project includes three work streams that address: assurance challenges for companies; understanding the sustainability assurance information investors need; and, in collaboration with IAASB, providing guidance for assurance providers.